 And the whole paper sculpting and throwing it in frame thing, all credit goes to Brittney Lee for that (speaking for myself of course).
 I can confidently speak for most paper artists out there that she is at the top of the list when it comes to inspiration in this medium.
 I first discovered her paper cut pieces in 2009 and I was just completely blown away.
 If I hadn’t seen her work, I probably would not being creating any art whatsoever.

-swimmingwithsirens asked: Another question!
+swimmingwithsirens said: Another question!
 What kinds of paper do you use mostly?